Abdallah-Allam/Git-Course/README.md

 git config => !
 Important !
-ssh-keygen -t rsa -b C "email" => generat public key git init => Create an empty Git repository or reinitialize an existing one
+ssh-keygen -t rsa -b C "email" => generat public key git init => Create an empty Git repository or reinitialize an existing one git config --global alias.shortcut "command" => do shortcut with alias to any comman you want in git